bagisto/bagisto-docs/src/package-development/system-configuration.md

 ### Color Type

 This field type provides a color picker input field.
+The renderer supports it, but no core setting uses it, so test it in your own page before relying on it; the same is true of the `file` type below.

 #### Example